-Ashland Public Schools clinical guidelines state that students must be sent home for treatment of live lice.
-Students need to be completely free from live louse before returning to school.
+Ashland Public Schools clinical guidelines state that students may be sent home for treatment of live lice at the nurse's discretion.
+Students need to have evidence of treatment before returning to school.

 Prevention

 Lice are a common problem, especially in children.
 Prevention is key!